jasonhemann/21FA-CS4400/hw.md

 sort: due
 ---

 Please find your homework assignments on Gradescope.
-From Canvas, you will find links to starter files.
-You can also find them available at our class's [repository]({{ site.sole }}{{ site.repository }}).
+You may find links to starter files.
+You can also find them available at our class's [repository]({{ site.sole }}{{ site.repository }}/assets/code/).

 # Assignment Guidelines